vedro-universe/vedro-docs/docs/guides/testing-exceptions.md

 ```

 The `exc_info` object encapsulates details about the exception.
 If an exception is raised within the `catched` block, the following attributes are populated:
-- `type` — represents the type of the raised exception
+- `type` — the type of the exception that was raised
-- `value` —  holds the instance of the raised exception
+- `value` —  the actual exception instance
-- `traceback` — a [traceback object](https://docs.python.org/3/library/types.html#types.TracebackType) containing details about the exception's origin and context
+- `traceback` — the [traceback object](https://docs.python.org/3/library/types.html#types.TracebackType) containing details about the exception's context

 If no exception is raised, all these attributes are set to `None`.

 ## Explicit Over Implicit

-Clarity in testing is essential.
-Vedro follows the philosophy ["Explicit is better than implicit"](https://peps.python.org/pep-0020/).
-It's worth noting that the `catched` function doesn't automatically verify if an exception was raised.
-Engineers must include this verification explicitly in the test.
+One of the guiding principles of Vedro is ["Explicit is better than implicit"](https://peps.python.org/pep-0020/).
+This philosophy extends to exception testing as well.
+The `catched` context manager does not implicitly check whether an exception has occurred or not.
+Engineers must explicitly include this verification in the test.
 This approach ensures that tests are transparent and free from assumptions.

 ## Conclusion

 In conclusion, while exceptions may seem like disturbances disrupting the smooth flow of a program, they are vital to understanding a system's behavior.
-Testing exceptions goes beyond error management; it's about understanding and validating the program's responses to various scenarios.